AshutoshRajGupta/Resume-ATS-LLM-project/README.md

-# ATS Resume Application Tracking System
+# ATS Resume Application Evaluation System

 This project is a comprehensive **Application Tracking System (ATS)** built using **Google Generative AI** and **Streamlit**.
 The ATS helps job applicants improve their resumes by matching them with job descriptions, calculating a percentage match, and suggesting areas for improvement.
 This tool is ideal for understanding how resumes align with specific roles and optimizing job applications for modern hiring systems.